CLASSIFICATION: Direct Services – Early Childhood

 - Perform initial assessment of family.

-- Assist family in strengthening the parent-child relationship by incorporating strength- based model.
+- Assist family in strengthening the parent-child relationship by incorporating a strength- based model.
 Suggests parent child interactions accordingly.

 - Assist family in establishing goals and a plan for accomplishment of those goals, as well as the assessment of the normal growth and development of the target child.